(Date Modified: June 8, 2021)

 Disturbance/Removal of ACM

 Contact OEHS during the planning phase of construction projects to ensure that the Asbestos Management Plans are reviewed for asbestos-containing materials that may be disturbed as a result of the project.
 Additional sampling may be required with extensive renovation projects or demolition.

 For demolition or renovation projects where the presence of regulated asbestos is confirmed by OEHS, the project lead or designee is required to submit the AAC-2(a): Asbestos Demolition & Renovation Notification Form to LDEQ at least 10 days before work commences.

 For demolition or renovation projects where no regulated asbestos-containing materials will be disturbed, the project lead or designee is required to submit the AAC-2(b) Form to LDEQ at least 5 working days before work commences.

-Asbestos Management Guidelines have been created by OEHS to support Campus Services with managing asbestos containing materials during construction and renovation activities that may create lead contaminated dust.
+Asbestos Management Guidelines have been created by OEHS to support Campus Services with managing asbestos containing materials during construction and renovation activities.
 The guidelines ensure compliance with federal, state, and local requirements.